-However, this meme does not accurately depict a genuine quote from Bill Nye.
-It is a screenshot pulled from a fifth-season episode of Bill Nye The Science Guy, entitled “Genes.”
+However, this meme did not accurately depict a genuine quote from Bill Nye.
+It was a screenshot pulled from a fifth-season episode of Bill Nye the Science Guy, entitled “Genes.”
 The clip, which can be glimpsed starting at the 9:05 mark of the following video, shows Nye explaining how humans generally have 23 pairs of chromosomes:

 Our genes are stored in parts of our cells called chromosomes.
 They look like this.
 Chromosomes contain all of the genetic information, all of the instructions you need to make a person.
 Now humans have 23 pairs of chromosomes for a total of 46.

-This clip comes from “Probabilities” an episode from the show’s fourth season.
+This clip came from “Probabilities,” an episode from the show’s fourth season.
 The scene can be glimpsed at the 7:43 mark of the following video:

 So what changed?
 Did Bill Nye alter his scientific conclusions to appease a liberal audience?
 Was he paid off to say that gender was a spectrum as some have alleged?

 Nye may have provided some insight into this quandary in 2017 during “The Sexual Spectrum” episode of Bill Nye Saves the World.
 Before bringing out the “Abacus of Sex,” a tool used by Nye to describe four aspects of sexuality, sex, gender, expression, and attraction, Nye said that his understanding of sexuality, as well as the world’s, was still evolving: